Weller Hauraki: 2019

-Weller scored his first try for the Hull Kingston Rovers on 23 February 2019, in a 22-24 Super League round 4 defeat by the Salford Red Devils.
+Weller scored his first try for Hull Kingston Rovers on 23 February 2019, in a 22-24 Super League round 4 defeat by the Salford Red Devils.

 2020

 Hauraki was released by Hull KR at the end of the 2020 season.

 2021

-On 9 Feb 2021 it was reported that Weller had decided to retire.
+On 9 February 2021 it was reported that Hauraki had decided to retire.

 Representative career (2005–10)

 Hauraki was named in the New Zealand training squad for the 2008 Rugby League World Cup, but did not make the final squad.

 However, Hauraki did play for the New Zealand Māori in their 34-26 defeat by the Indigenous All Stars before the start of the 2008 Rugby League World Cup, having previously represented the side in 2005.

 Hauraki again played for the New Zealand Māori in 2010, in the 18-18 draw against England.